The Stages of St. Luke's New Cross, November 2019; Updated June 2020

 The making of the cross was a new project for artist Moore.
 It started by creating the core of the cross which is a welded tube steel frame.
 It was primed for protection from rust and rigid foam was applied to further develop the shape of the finished cross.
 Wire mesh was applied to provide a base for the concrete material (Pai Tiya)to adhere to.
 Several coats of the concrete materials were applied.
 Finally, the coloring and finishing touches were added.
 Sarah Moore is pictured here with her work in progress to give you an idea of the size.

 The project has presented some challenges – the church being built in the 1890’s and the steeple installed in 1959.
 No blueprints were found to help guide the project and visual inspection/measurements of existing features were the only basis for planning.
 Brody Cone of Tate Engineering ventured into the bell tower to learn about the interior floor of the tower.
-JWJM Construction will be constructing the framework inside of the bell tower to mount the cross.
+Parishioner David Brooks did the framework in the bell tower as well as the fabrication of the mounting system.

 To complete the project, a contractor and a crane will be required.
 In the meantime, a smaller version of the cross is being installed on the gate leading into the columbarium.

-The smaller cross to be installed on the gate leading into the columbarium.
+The smaller cross to be installed on the lychgate leading into the columbarium.